Swim with Humpback Whales

 What’s the difference between French Polynesia and Tonga?

-Whales travel across the South Pacific and stop at various islands.
-We love running trips here and have had some of our best whale encounters in these waters.
-There are days when we might spend hours in the water with whales, and others where we might not see any whales at all.
+Whales travel across the South Pacific and stop and various islands.
+We love running trips here and have had some of our best whale encounters here.
+There are days when we might spend hours in the water with whales, and others where we might not see them at all.
 This is true for both Tonga and French Polynesia.
-Wild animals exhibit a variety of behaviors and moods, and both locations are fantastic.
-There are a few differences.
+Wild animals exhibit various behaviors and moods and you don’t need many whales to have a life-changing experience.

-In conclusion, neither location is better than the other, which is why we run trips in both places.
-In Tonga and French Polynesia, you’ll have equal chances of time spent and encounters with whales, and both locations are absolutely fantastic.
+Neither location is better than the other, which is why we run trips in both places.
+Both Tonga and French Polynesia have equal chances of time spent and encounters with whales and they are both absolutely fantastic.
 Swimming with whales is an incredible privilege.
 These are wild animals, and it is one of the only instances where you can get out of the safari vehicle (our boat) and have face-to-face interactions with giant animals ethically and consensually.
+No matter what location you choose, you will have a totally unique experience.
+During our years in the South Pacific, we have noticed some slight differences between our two locations, that hopefully will help you pick your destination.